realitycollective/com.realitycollective.service-framework-docs/docs/get-started.md

 * Platform specific operation - choose which platforms your service runs on.
 * Zero Latency from Unity operations - services are fully c# based with no Unity overhead.
-* Ability to host several sub-services (service providers) as part of a service, automatically maintained by a parent service and also platform aware.
+* Ability to host several sub-services (service modules) as part of a service, automatically maintained by a parent service and also platform aware.
 * Fully configurable with Scriptable profiles - Each service can host a configuration profile to change the behavior of your service without changing code.

 ## Requirements